 - Step 5a is also performed with all the SMF+PGW-Cs corresponding to the MA PDU Sessions with allocated EBI(s).

-- In step 12, if the MA PDU Session is established in both 3GPP and non-3GPP accesses and the MA PDU Session is moved to EPS, the SMF triggers the MA PDU Session Release procedure over non-3GPP access.
+- In step 12, if the MA PDU Session is established in both 3GPP and non-3GPP accesses and the MA PDU Session is moved to EPS, and if the UE and the network does not support MA PDU Session with 3GPP access connected to EPC, the SMF triggers the MA PDU Session Release procedure over non-3GPP access.
+If UE and the network support MA PDU Session with 3GPP access connected to EPC, the SMF should keep the user-plane resources over non-3GPP access in 5GC and use the PDN Connection as the 3GPP access leg of the MA PDU Session.

 - In step 15a, the AMF also requests the release of the MA PDU Session which has resources established for 3GPP access, but not expected to be transferred to EPS, i.e. no EBI(s) allocated to the MA PDU Session by triggering Nsmf_PDUSession_UpdateSMContext service operation.